FAQ/Contact

 Is this a sports journalism website?

 Not really.
 We’re a blog.
 Our bread and butter is tongue-in-cheek riffing on the sports matters of the day.
 That can come in many forms, be it straight reaction, aggregation, column writing, and listicles.
 We use a lot of satire and snark and a good portion of what we write is flippant and goofy.
-Sometimes people are not aware of this and think we’re being serious, so we try to be obvious when we’re joking around and having fun.
-We don’t take ourselves too seriously and the goal of the website is to inform and entertain at the same time.
-If you had a laugh but also learned something, then we’ve succeeded.
+Sometimes people are not aware of this and think we’re being serious, so we try to be obvious when we’re joking around.
+We don’t take ourselves too seriously because sport is supposed to fun and not some self-important big J exercise in reinventing the wheel.
+If you had a laugh, but also learned something, then good, because that’s the goal.

 But you sometimes do real journalism, right?